 There is a night bus from Alsa that goes from Granada to Lisbon.
 I consider it’s convenient because you can sleep and save a night’s lodging.
 Of course, it arrives around 6 a.m. to Lisbon and can be somewhat exhausting.

 We made a bus change because they took us to catch the bus in a van.
-We waited on the road for the Portuguese bus to arrive.
-We were only about 5 persons, but the driver waited with us until we boarded the bus.
+So we had to wait on the road for the Portuguese bus to arrive.
+The driver waited with us until we boarded the bus although we were only about 5 persons.
 In our first trip and first one month in Europe itinerary, the procedure was the same.

 In Lisbon, we stayed 7 days that flew by too fast.
 We did a day trip to Sintra and another day we spent it in Óbidos.
 Both very beautiful towns and close to the Portuguese capital